How does the Keeneland September Bonus Program work?

 - Win your first G3 race = $5,000 Seller Bonus value

-A graduate is eligible for a Seller Bonus based on their highest level of graded stakes win.
-Should a graduate step up and win another race at a higher grade during their two or three-year-old campaign, the Seller will receive the difference in value between the previous grade and the higher grade, with a maximum lifetime payout of $10,000 available per horse.
+A graduate is eligible for a Seller Bonus based on its highest level of graded stakes win.
+Should a graduate step up and win another race at a higher grade during its 2- or 3-year-old campaign, the Seller will receive the difference in value between the previous grade and the higher grade, with a maximum lifetime payout of $10,000 available per horse.

 What horses are eligible?